AdaCore/gnatstudio/docs/users_guide/extending.rst

     The value of the index should be either the empty string or the name of the language.

-  The value of this attribubte is the string to use in the project properties editor when editing this project field.
+  The value of this attribute is the string to use in the project properties editor when editing this project field.

 .. highlight:: xml